 Plumbing engineering also includes planning for enough supply of hot water to be used in a building.
 This process involves designing and implementing distribution pipe networks, water heaters, and accompanying safety devices.

-A plumbing engineer must keep in mind the necessary onsite equipment responsible for generating hot water.
-He also makes sure that both the hot water systems and equipment satisfy the needs of the occupants.
+Plumbing engineers must keep in mind the necessary onsite equipment responsible for generating hot water.
+They also make sure that both the hot water systems and equipment satisfy the needs of the occupants.

 - Domestic Potable Water

-He or she will create systems that link the water supply to fire suppression systems, plumbing fixtures, process equipment, irrigation systems, cleaning systems, and more.
-When designing these systems, the plumbing engineer should conserve and reduce water use as much as possible.
+They create systems that link the water supply to fire suppression systems, plumbing fixtures, process equipment, irrigation systems, and cleaning systems.
+When designing these systems, the plumbing engineer should create systems that conserve and water as much as possible.

 - Sanitary Sewer

-A sanitary engineer may also be called upon to design the sanitary sewer system for a new building.
-This can reach a point where the sewer links to an on-site disposal system, a municipal sewer system, or a specialized containment site.
-This helps streamline the standard wastewater that is produced as part of the daily activities in an infrastructure.
+A sanitary engineer designs the sanitary sewer system for a new building.
+The sewer can link to an on-site disposal system, a municipal sewer system, or a specialized containment site.
+Sewer line design helps streamline the standard wastewater that is produced as part of the daily activities in an infrastructure.